Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Vietnam WarRoy Benavidez

 For those interested in diving deeper into the stories and achievements of Hispanic Americans, resources like the National Museum of the American Latino offer a wealth of information.
-From virtual exhibits to bilingual resources, the museum celebrates the enduring legacy of Latino communities in shaping (Hispanic Heritage Month).
+From virtual exhibits to bilingual resources, the museum celebrates the enduring legacy of Latino communities in shaping American society (Hispanic Heritage Month).

 Join in the celebration and recognition of Hispanic American contributions by participating in Hispanic heritage month celebrations and learning more about Hispanic heritage month facts.